hstreamdb/docs/docs/en/guides/sql.md

 # Perform Stream Processing by SQL

-This part provides a demo on performing real-time stream processing by SQL.
-You can get first understand on basic concepts such as **streams**, **queries** and **materialized views**.
-It also shows some powerful features of our system, such as easy-to-use and low-lantency.
+This part provides a demo of performing real-time stream processing by SQL.
+You will be introduced to some basic concepts such as **streams**, **queries** and **materialized views** with some examples to demonstrate the power of our processing engine, such as the ease to use and dealing with complex queries.

 ## Overview

-One of the most important applications of stream processing is real-time bussiness information analisis.
-Imagine that we manage a supermarket and we want to analyze the selling information of products to adjust management strategies.
+One of the most important applications of stream processing is real-time business information analysis.
+Imagine that we are managing a supermarket and would like to analyze the sales information to adjust our marketing strategies.

-To be brief, suppose we have two **streams**:
+Suppose we have two **streams** of data:

 ```
 info(product, category)      // represents the category a product belongs to